rabb17chi/MTRcheckTime-r17/README.md

 Format: CSV file;
 Using 'Papaparse' to convert this CSV file to JSON object and turn into arrays to loop over.
 By selecting 2 diff stations on the MAP, console log the fares(Octopus 1.
 Adult 2.
 Chlid)

+Update:
+Due to Github's website, the fares-CSV file cannot be searched by this URL, which lead this function to be useless(we got 404 when fetching the CSV) fares CSV file size is around 800kb but Github limit at 512kb.